filecoin-project/filecoin-docs/content/en/developers/infrastructure/network-performance/index.md

 ---
 title: "Network performance"
-description: "It is highly non-trivial to provide highly reliable benchmarks for Filecoin network performance.
+description: "Providing complete accurate benchmarks for Filecoin network performance is difficult.
 However, as you begin interacting with Filecoin, you can use these heuristics to understand general Filecoin network performance and how it fits your use case."
-lead: ""
-date: 2022-01-25T14:41:39+01:00
-lastmod: 2022-01-25T14:41:39+01:00
+lead: "Providing complete accurate benchmarks for Filecoin network performance is difficult.
+However, as you begin interacting with Filecoin, you can use these heuristics to understand general Filecoin network performance and how it fits your use case."
 draft: false
 images: []
 type: docs
 menu:
-  networks:
+  developers:
     parent: "lorem"
-    identifier: "network-performance-c15f98a3350c2b1e3f64562d3e6d22d7"
+    identifier: "network-performance-5be51d3d633c9e52761a6c28f2234fd0"
-weight: 20
+weight: 100
 toc: true
 aliases:
+    - "/networks/overview/network-performance/"
-    - "/networks/network-performance"
+    - "/networks/network-performance/"
 ---

-The Filecoin Network is a decentralized storage market and network that provides data persistence via a decentralized protocol and publicly verifiable storage proofs on a blockchain.
-Current Filecoin network performance is primarily determined by security parameters and Filecoin's [proof constructions](https://spec.filecoin.io/#algorithms__pos).

-It is highly non-trivial to provide highly reliable benchmarks for Filecoin network performance.
-However, as you begin interacting with Filecoin, you can use these heuristics to understand general Filecoin network performance and how it fits your use case.

-### Financial transfers
+## Financial transfers

 A message that requires [transferring FIL](https://lotus.filecoin.io/docs/set-up/manage-fil/) is often extremely fast, and will take on average ~1 blocktime (or around 30 seconds) to be reflected on-chain.
 We consider 120 blocks (1 hour) a conservative number of confirmations for high-value transfers.